Let's connect on social media:

 Alright.
 Woof.
 Time to offend some people.

 So.
 You're going to Vietnam and you want to visit all the places people buzz about.
 You have a list.
 Sapa.
 Hanoi.
 Hoi An.
-Halong Bay..... and, of course, today's focus: the Mekong River Delta.
+Halong Bay... and, of course, today's focus: the Mekong River Delta.

-You probably have an image in your head of what the Mekong River, and its fabulous floating markets are going to look like.
-Based off of pinterest, perhaps it is something like this?
+You probably have an image in your head of what the Mekong River, and its fabulous floating markets look like.

-Here is the deal: the Mekong Delta is the entire southwest region of the country.
+What you don't realize: the Mekong Delta is the entire southwest region of the country.
 I know you saw a picture of a tiny boat market and think that is it, but that is not the case.
 It is a gigantic region, and guess what- it looks like Vietnam.

-I want to make it clear that there is nothing wrong with that.
-Just know that the parts of the Mekong Delta you will visit exists to make money off of you.
+I want to make it clear that there's nothing wrong with that.
+Just know that the parts of the "Mekong Delta" that are accessible to you are mostly tourist spots.
 To see the real Mekong Delta... you would need some serious patience and a private guide.
-End of story.
-Most people book a tour and get the same, crappy Mekong Delta experience.
+Most people book a tour and get the same (kinda crappy) Mekong Delta experience.